 Talent putting the flask in the incubator and closing the door.
 Videographer: Obtain multiple, reusable takes of this shot because it will be reused in 2.3.2 and 2.6.2.

-Prepare 1 molar IPTG stock solution for induction of the expression culture in ultrapure water [1].
 When the expression culture reaches OD-600 of 0.5 to 0.8, add IPTG to a final concentration of 1 millimolar [2] and reduce the incubation temperature to 20 degrees Celsius [3-TXT].

-Talent diluting IPTG.

 Talent adding IPTG to flask.

 Talent reducing the temperature on the incubator or putting the flask in the incubator.
 TEXT: Incubate for ~ 20 hours at 200 rpm Videographer: Obtain multiple, reusable takes of this shot because it will be reused in 2.7.1.

-For expression of amphiphilic ELP with UAA pAzF, inoculate the main expression culture from overnight E. coli pre-culture containing the appropriate plasmids to an OD of 0.3 [1-TXT].
+For expression of amphiphilic ELP with the unnatural amino acid, inoculate the main expression culture from overnight E. coli pre-culture containing the appropriate plasmids to an OD of 0.3 [1-TXT].
 Incubate it in 400 milliliters of sterile LB medium supplemented with kanamycin and chloramphenicol at 37 degrees Celsius and 200 rpm [2].
-Authors: How do you pronounce UAA pAsF?
+Authors: How do you pronounce UAA pAzF?

 Talent inoculating the culture.
-TEXT: pEVOL pAzF and e.g. pET28-NMBL-(TAG)R40F20-his or R40I30-his
+TEXT: pEVOL, unnatural amino acidand e.g. pET28-NMBL-(TAG)R40F20-his or R40I30-his

 Use 2.1.2.